latex3/latex3.github.io/latex3/index.md

   <section class="col cell1of3">
     <a href="{{ "/latex3/code/" | prepend: site.baseurl }}">
       <h3>Development Code</h3>
-      <p>LaTeX development code  for experimentation and comments only.</p>
+      <p>LaTeX development code, for experimentation and comments only.</p>
     </a>
   </section>
   <section class="col cell1of3">